ppkds/dotfiles/README.md

 # dotfiles

-dotfiles and configs for portability
+dotfiles and configs for quick configuraiton & portability